WasmEdge/WasmEdge/docs/book/en/src/dev/rust/bindgen.md

 # Bindgen and rustwasmc

-**This has been deprecated.
+**NOTE: This has been deprecated.
 We recommend using [wasmedge-bindgen](https://github.com/second-state/wasmedge-bindgen) when calling WebAssembly functions from another application (e.g., from [Go](https://wasmedge.org/book/en/embed/go/function.html)).**

 The [rustwasmc](https://github.com/second-state/rustwasmc) tool is inspired by the wasm-pack project but is optimized for edge cloud and device applications.
 Specifically, it supports the [WasmEdge](https://github.com/WasmEdge/WasmEdge) WebAssembly runtime.